Dry Eye – Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 The main process that causes dry eye to develop involves an imbalance of the tear film, resulting in reduced tear production and quality.

-Studies have found that dry eye may develop as a result of inflammation on the front surface of the eye, causing lesser tears to be produced and the tear film to evaporate faster .
-The reduced tear production and quality, together with the lack of lubrication and the presence of inflammation on the front surface of the eye, all contribute to the pain that people with dry eye experience.
+Studies have found that it may develop as a result of inflammation on the front surface of the eye, causing lesser tears to be produced and the tear film to evaporate faster .
+The reduced tear production and quality, together with the lack of lubrication and the presence of inflammation on the front surface of the eye, all contribute to the pain that people with it experience.

-Dry eye is a multifactorial disease, which means that a combination of multiple factors may result in the development of dry eye.
+Dry eye is a multifactorial disease, which means that a combination of multiple factors may result in the development of it.
 Some of the reasons that may lead to dry eye include:

 The number of dry eye cases has been found to significantly increase with age due to its association with the natural ageing process, typically starting from the age of 50 years .
 Both the lacrimal gland and meibomian gland are affected during the natural ageing process and can result in decreased tear production and quality.